BarbaraStanley/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Learning shell redirections
-Task 0 Create a script that prints HELLO WORLD followed by a new line task 1 is a script that displays a confused smiley
+Task 0 Create a script that prints HELLO WORLD followed by a new line task 1 is a script that displays a confused smiley task 2 display the content of the \/etc/passwd file